SageBrushes/dash-lite/README.md

+##

+***This project is a proof-of-concept piece created for a hack-a-thon.
+This is not officially supported by JW Player and should be used at your own risk!***

 ## About

 This is a simple Chrome extension I built to make it easier to access my JW Dashboard library/player.
 This extension allows you to grab video media ids, grab single line embeds urls, hls streams, player ids, etc.